Later Influences and Interests

 Joan in the Field, painted by Michael Ayrton, 1943.

 Michael also introduced me to Unity Spencer (1930 – 2017), a distinctive painter in her own right, and to Joan Foa (1919 – 1994) who had been a close associate of the artist Michael Ayrton.
-Dickens’ confidence in my work was very encouraging, and he also gave practical support in letting me work from his house in Rigarda in the Pyrénées-Orientales, and in arranging commissions such as the painting of ‘Joan in the Garden’ (Joan had already featured in an outdoor portrait by Ayrton) and portraits of his friends, the actor David Bedard and others.
+Dickens’ confidence in my work was very encouraging, and he also gave practical support in letting me work from his house in Rigarda in the Pyrénées-Orientales, and in arranging commissions such as the painting of ‘Joan in the Garden’ (In 1943 Joan had featured in a outdoor portrait, Joan in the Field, by Ayrton) and portraits of his friends, the actor David Bedard and others.
 Unlike the ‘Clement’ picture, ‘Joan in the Garden’ specifically included the human figure – not to mention the cat.

 Joan in the Garden 1985 J.N.P.